 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Bugin, Kevin, "Modelling Cross-disciplinary Integration in FDA Multidisciplinary and Interdisciplinary Reviews for New Drug Products: A Phenomenological Descriptive Comparative Case Study" (2020).
-Doctor of Philosophy in Translational Heath Sciences Dissertations.
+Doctor of Philosophy in Translational Health Sciences Dissertations.
 Paper 3.